-12 http://cordis.europa.eu/fp7/people/industry-academia en.html the ground for the introduction of a personalised ranking concept, both by taking account and influencing the debate on rankings, contributing to further improve and sophisticate existing ranking systems.
+12 http://cordis.europa.eu/fp7/people/industry-academia_en.html expected in 2013.
+It will allow to benchmark university performance and, thus, to identify best performing European universities.
+A feasibility study was launched in May 2009 to design and test the feasibility of a multi-dimensional.
+It finished in June 2011 and prepared the ground for the introduction of a personalised ranking concept, both by taking account and influencing the debate on rankings, contributing to further improve and sophisticate existing ranking systems.
 It carried out a pilot phase including a sample of 159 institutions in and outside the EU.
 This feasibility study concluded that the implementation of this ranking is possible, although continuous work will be required in some indicators and dimensions.
-The Commission is currently preparing the next phase leading to the implementation of the multi-dimensional ranking instrument, so that this broader implementation is publicly available for the first time by mid-2013.
+The Commission is currently preparing the next phase leading to the implementation of the multidimensional ranking instrument, so that this broader implementation is publicly available for the first time by mid-2013.